jingqiangchen/kbsumm/README.md

 The code is for the submitted paper titled "An entity-guided framework for summarization with relational heterogeneous graph neural network".
-Some code are borrowed from PG and Transformer.
+Some code are borrowed from PG.
 Thanks for their work.
 # Dependancy
 Python2.7 for running the model
 Python3.5 for preprocessing the data
+rdf2vec
 pyrouge 0.1.3
 # Dataset
 For CNN/DailyMail, please refer to the link https://github.com/deepmind/rc-data/.